From Moderation to Mediation: Can LLMs Serve as Mediators in Online Flame Wars?: Can LLMs Serve as Good Mediators?

 \subsection{User Simulation Result}

 \textbf{Generation of Intervened Conversations.} We construct a user simulator that models how conflicting users in online discussions might respond to mediator interventions.
-Given an original discussion thread $G$, the simulator generates an intervened thread \( G' \) by inserting a model-generated mediation output \( J(G) \) or \( S(G) \) at an appropriate turn.
+Given an original discussion thread $G$, the simulator (here we use Qwen3-4B as the simulator model) generates an intervened thread \( G' \) by inserting a model-generated mediation output \( J(G) \) or \( S(G) \) at an appropriate turn.
 The simulator then predicts the subsequent user responses conditioned on both \( G \) and \( J(G) \)/\( S(G) \), thereby approximating post-intervention dynamics.
 This setup enables an evaluation of whether mediation messages can successfully reduce hostility, encourage cooperative tone shifts, or promote topic re-alignment in extended interactions.

 \textbf{Comparison with Original Conversation.} To quantify the effect of mediation, we compare each intervened thread \( G' \) with its corresponding original version \( G \) without intervention.
 The comparison focuses on both linguistic and pragmatic changes, including reductions in toxic expressions, improvements in sentiment polarity, and the emergence of collaborative or empathetic language.
 Automatic metrics such as toxicity reduction, sentiment shift, and engagement balance are computed, supplemented by qualitative inspection of dialogue trajectories.
 This contrastive setup allows us to measure whether the mediator’s steering effect is constructive and sustainable across user responses.